-4 Type Soundness and Determinism
+5 Type Soundness and Determinism

 In this section, we show that the operational semantics of F_i^+ is type-sound and deterministic.
 In F_i^+ , determinism also plays a key role in the proof of type soundness.
-Proving progress is straightforward and is discussed in the extended version of the paper.

-4.1 Determinism
+5.1 Determinism

 A common problem with determinism for calculi with a merge operator is the ambiguity of selection between merged values.
 In our system, ambiguity is removed by employing disjointness and consistency constraints on merges via typing.